 The only catch: goal-setting is never easy.
-It takes a lot of trial and error, especially, as you dabble into setting metrics that track each goal’s progress.
+It takes a lot of trial and error, especially, as you dabble into setting KPIs and metrics that track each goal’s progress.

 To help you navigate this tricky territory, we’ve put together this comprehensive guide on how to set customer service goals.

 You’ll learn how to set SMART goals, some real-life examples of customer service objectives, and a list of 9 widely important goals for customer service.

 Table of Contents

 - The most important customer service objectives (real-life examples)

 - Nine challenging (yet achievable) customer service goals

 - 2. Improve the quality of your responses